18F/handbook/docs/07-sales-and-marketing/service-catalog/design-services.md

 ## Research

-As your partner, we strive to understand the the problem we are tasked with solving before we begin design or development activities connected to a particular solution.
+As your partner, we strive to understand the problem we are tasked with solving before we begin design or development activities connected to a particular solution.
 We use a variety of methods, from story mapping to usability testing, to target and solicit feedback from real users, stakeholders, and subject-matter experts to better understand the problem, desired outcomes, and organizational priorities.

 We call the research we conduct at the beginning of a project "Discovery" (see [Discovery Services](discovery-services.md) for more information about discovery goals).
 The timing and scope of additional (iterative) research activities are dependent upon specific project needs.
 Our current research methods and offerings include: